 The Problem

 Monthly CVR reporting still lives in Excel for most UK contractors.
-Multiple people edit the same workbook – creating version conflicts that nobody notices until the numbers don’t add up.
-Data gets pulled from subcontractor certificates, purchase orders, and invoices – all entered manually into a spreadsheet that’s only accurate on the day it’s compiled.
+Multiple people edit the same workbook – version conflicts nobody notices until numbers don’t add up.
+Data from subcontractor certificates, POs, and invoices all entered manually into a spreadsheet that’s only accurate the day it’s compiled.

-A mid-size project QS typically spends two to five days each month just assembling the CVR.
-That’s two to five days of dragging formulas, checking cell references, and cross-referencing against source documents – not managing costs.
+A mid-size project QS spends two to five days each month assembling the CVR.
+Dragging formulas, checking cell references, cross-referencing source documents – not managing costs.

 The Impact